aaron13100/404solution/readme.txt

 Installation of 404 Redirect is simple:

-1. Unzip `404-redirected.zip` and upload contents to the `/wp-content/plugins/` directory
+1. Unzip the files and upload the contents to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress Admin
 1. Use the `Settings -> 404 Redirected` options page to enable desired features.